ucbrise/flor/REFACTOR.md

 `_build_outer_replay_plan` no longer aborts when *no* mirror exists at or before the target.
-It replays from iteration 0 instead, which is sound because the seed is a `flor.arg` restored from the historical run — except in one case it now checks for explicitly: the user's resume block runs at module scope, where `layers` is empty and `_flor_torch_load` cannot redirect it, so if their checkpoint file is still on disk it has already loaded end-of-run weights over the fresh init.
-Fast-forwarding from there would report wrong numbers *and* warm them into the shelf, so that case raises and says which file to move.
+It replays from iteration 0 instead, which is sound because the seed is a `flor.arg` restored from the historical run.

-Still open: `flor.checkpointing`-enrolled (non-torch) objects have no equivalent of the AST resume block, so a fresh clone replaying that path skips the restore (`deserialize(..., missing_ok=True)` during fast-forward) rather than reconstructing initial state.
+That soundness has one prerequisite, and getting it right is the subtle part.
+The user's resume block runs at *module scope*, where `layers` is still empty — so `_flor_torch_load`'s per-iteration redirect cannot reach it, and it loads whatever `ckpt.pth` holds, which after a forward run is **end-of-run** weights.
+Replaying from zero on top of that would report wrong numbers and then warm them into the shelf as if they were truth.

+`_neutralized_resume_state` fixes it without touching the user's files: when the shelf has no mirror for the resume path, flor's `torch.load` hook returns each target's *own current* `state_dict()`, so `model.load_state_dict(...)` becomes a genuine no-op and the seed-initialized weights survive to the loop.
+When the shelf does have mirrors, the block is left alone — the per-iteration restore overwrites it anyway.
+If a resume shape can't be neutralized faithfully (a target flor can't snapshot), it returns None and the plan builder refuses rather than guessing, which is what `_resume_neutralized` gates.

+`flor.checkpointing`-enrolled (non-torch) objects reach the same place by a shorter road: they have no module-scope resume block to neutralize, so the script's own initialization *is* the correct starting state.
+What they were missing was the fallback itself — `_mirror_exists_at` only consulted the torch resume spec, so an enrollment-only script took the `resume is None` early-out, skipped the fresh-clone path entirely, and died inside `deserialize`.
+It now checks both restore paths (`obj_store.has_shelved` for every enrolled name), and `_restore_at` anchors both at a fast-forward's starting mirror.

 ## Replay is a query, not a run (implemented)